andrewrk/chem-cli/README.md

     npm install chem-cli
     ./node_modules/.bin/chem init

-    # run a development server which will automatically recompile your code,
+    # the `dev` command will run a development server which will automatically recompile your code,
-    # generate your spritesheets, and serve your assets
+    # generate your spritesheets, and serve your assets.
+    # after running `init` above, simply:
-    ./node_modules/.bin/chem dev
+    npm run dev

     # see more commands
     ./node_modules/.bin/chem